-Forty-four special-status plant species have a moderate to high potential to occur in the Proposed Action Area based on known occurrences in or within 10 miles or presence of potential suitable habitat.
-Table 1, Special-status Plant Species Occurring in or Near the Proposed Action Area, of Appendix D lists the species identified from the sources cited above, their status, distribution, and habitat requirements, and their potential to occur in the Proposed Action Area.
+Forty-four special-status plant species have a moderate to high potential to occur in the Project Area based on known occurrences in or within 10 miles or presence of potential suitable habitat.
+Table 1,

-Special-status Wildlife

-Thirty-one special-status wildlife species have a moderate to high potential to occur in the Proposed Action Area based on known occurrences in or within 5 miles or presence of potential suitable habitat.
-Table 2, Special-status Wildlife Species Occurring in or Near the Proposed Action Area, in Appendix D lists the species identified from the sources cited above, their status, distribution, and habitat requirements, and their potential to occur in the Proposed Action Area.
+Special-status Plant Species Occurring in or Near the Project Area, of Appendix A lists the species identified from the sources cited above, their status, distribution, and habitat requirements, and their potential to occur in the boundaries of the Proposed Project.
+Thirty-two special-status wildlife species have a moderate to high potential to occur in the Project Area based on known occurrences in or within 5 miles or presence of potential suitable habitat.
+Table 2, Special-status Wildlife Species Occurring in or Near the Project Area, in Appendix A lists the species identified from the sources cited above, their status, distribution, and habitat requirements, and their potential to occur in the boundaries of the Proposed Project.